Course learning environments

 Below you can find an introduction to Moodle’s basic functions from a student’s point of view.
 More information about these and many other Moodle features can be found in the Moodle Manual for Students created by the Educational Technology Services of the University of Helsinki.

 Registering for a course in Moodle

-Once you have logged in to Moodle with your username, you can register to course areas.
-The courses you have registered for will be listed on the Overview of my courses page.
+Once you have logged in to Moodle you can register to course areas.
+The courses you have registered for are listed on the Overview of my courses page.
 Course registrations are carried out by the teacher on some courses, while other courses use self-registration.

-The self-registration makes it possible for you to access the Moodle course area directly without the teacher having to intervene.
-In the best case scenario, you are registered automatically for the course’s Moodle course in connection with the WebOodi registration.
+If self-registration is possible, you can access the Moodle course area immediately without the teacher having to do anything.
+In the best case scenario, you are registered automatically for the course’s Moodle area by registering for it in Sisu.
 However, often you are required to know the course key, or password, that Moodle will request you to provide the first time you try to access the course area.
-The key needed in self-registration should be available on the course page (e.g. through My Studies page) or from the teacher in charge of the course.
+A key symbol is displayed for the courses that allow self-registration.
+The key should be available on the course page (e.g. via the My Studies service) or you may receive it from the coordinating teacher via e-mail.

 Please note that often registration via Moodle only does not count as a course registration.
-For instance, WebOodi is widely used for both course and examination registrations.
 Therefore, always check the course catalogues for more detailed registration instructions before registering for courses!

 In Moodle, courses are organised into categories according to the faculty.
 You can browse the courses by clicking Front page with categories on the left on Moodle’s front page.
 After proceeding to the category of your choice, you can see the descriptions of the various courses.
 You can also search for a course by entering its name in the search field and by clicking the Go button.
 The image below shows a faculty’s course descriptions and the search function.